s-barman/Covid19-Dshboard/README.md

-# Project Title:
-COVID-19 Impact & Case Analysis Dashboard
+# COVID-19 Impact & Case Analysis Dashboard
 ________________________________________
-# Project Description:
+## Project Description:
 The COVID-19 Analysis Dashboard built in Power BI presents a visual summary of key pandemic metrics including confirmed cases, deaths, recoveries, and new cases across countries.

 This dashboard empowers users to: